 When it comes to using the refrigerator for storing fresh bread, just say no. The refrigerator will dry out your bread.
 While it’s fine to put a prepared sandwich in the fridge for a few hours, storing your bread (sliced or unsliced) in the refrigerator gives it an unappealing texture and is not suggested.

 Fixing stale bread

-There are a few last-ditch methods of softening hardened, stale bread.
+There are a few methods of softening hardened, stale bread.
 Interestingly, they closely mimic methods for softening brown sugar.

-- Add a slice of apple to the packaged bread: the apply may soften bread enough to give it a second chance.
+- Add a slice of apple to the packaged bread: The apply may soften bread enough to give it a second chance.

-- Microwave magic: place slices of bread on a moistened (but not wet) paper towel, and microwave for 10 seconds.
+- Microwave magic: Place slices of bread on a moistened (but not wet) paper towel, and microwave for 10 seconds.

 Give stale bread new life

-Sometimes, despite best efforts, bread goes stale.
+Sometimes, despite your best efforts, bread goes stale.
 If it’s too crispy to be enjoyed as-is, consider giving it new life as part of a French toast casserole or as homemade croutons.
 Homemade bread crumbs can also be used for a number of different recipes.
 This way, your bread can still be a component in some good eating.